IV Cannulation & Therapy | MObyJC Injector Academy

 The skill that opens up an entire modality

 Cannulation is the threshold competency.
 Get it right, and the door to wellness IV, aesthetic IV therapy, and broader clinical IV services opens.
-Get it wrong, and you're managing painful patient experiences, infiltrated lines, and a confidence gap that holds your whole practice back.
+Get it wrong, and you are managing painful patient experiences, infiltrated lines, and a confidence gap that holds your whole practice back.

 Most NZ training in cannulation is built for hospital nurses doing cannulation as part of an inpatient shift.
 Useful, but not designed for the clinical context of an aesthetic or wellness clinic.
 The MObyJC IV Cannulation course is built specifically for the practitioner running independent or clinic-based IV services.
 NZ-aligned.
 NP-led.
 Structured for confidence from day one.

-And it's the foundation underneath the broader IV Infusion Pathway, the next step in our IV curriculum.
+And it is the foundation underneath the broader IV Infusion Pathway, the next step in our IV curriculum.
 Cannulation comes first because it has to.

 The hand that holds the cannula decides the experience.
 We make that hand confident.